 git filter-repo --path src/ --path docs/

+Those commands change the repository for real, not just the current checkout, and they can hurt you badly if you run them casually on a live shared repository.
 The safer pattern is to rehearse in a mirror and measure before and after:

 git clone --mirror <url> repo-cleanup.git